Almonds and Olivez

 Cognitive and Nerve Health and Blueberries

-Neurological and cognitive decline is a situation that has been equated to progressive cognitive functions, especially as one ages.
+Neurological and cognitive decline is a situation that has been equated to progressive cognitive functions, especially as one age.
 Diseases that have particularly arisen from these conditions are Alzheimer’s, Parkinson’s disease and other dementia-type illnesses.
 However, research has shown that a high intake of blueberries could potentially lower the risk of these degenerative conditions.

 This was observed in a study of over One Hundred and Fifty Thousand (150,000) people in Two (2) United States cohort studies.
 In these studies, it was found that lower Parkinson’s disease risk was associated with the highest quintile of anthocyanins berry intake (Gao et al. 2012).
 Additionally, in a study by Devore et al (2012) of over Sixteen Thousand (16,000) women, it was found that a high intake of both blueberries and strawberries was associated with a slow rate of cognitive decline in older adults.

 On the reverse, in a twelve-week study by Krikorian et al. (2010), it was found that cognitive performance improved in elderly individuals after the consumption of blueberry or Concord grape juice.
-Additionally, better multi-tasking and memory interference was found to be improved in healthy older individuals just after Ninety (90) days of supplementing with blueberry (Miller et al. 2018).
+Additionally, better multi-tasking and memory interference were found to be improved in healthy older individuals just after Ninety (90) days of supplementing with blueberry (Miller et al. 2018).
 However, intake of blueberry powder was found to just have a modest benefit in the performance of memory among Thirty-nine (39) older individuals in the study who had complaints about cognitive issues (McNamara et al. 2018).

 Importantly though, just after Twelve (12) weeks of blueberry consumption, better brain activity was found in healthy older adults who were plagued with cognitive challenges (Bowtell et al. 2017).